vmware-archive/wavefront-adapter-for-istio/install/wavefront/README.md

     address: YOUR-PROXY-IP:YOUR-PROXY-PORT
 ```

-**Note:** Helm will pick the `direct` credentials by default.
-If you wish to
-ingest metrics via a Proxy, please ensure that the `direct` credentials are
-either deleted or commented before deploying.

-3\.
+4\.
 It is recommended that you update the `source` attribute to a reasonable
 value, for example, to your cluster name.

 ```yaml